Assignments and Evaluation

 Component Weight Deadline Submission Details

-Assignment 1 10% Friday, January 26th OWL Assignment 1 Instructions
+Assignment 1 10% Friday, January 23rd OWL Assignment 1 Instructions (Coming soon)

-Assignment 2 10% Friday, February 16th OWL Assignment 2 Instructions
+Assignment 2 10% Monday, February 23rd OWL Assignment 2 Instructions (Coming soon)

-Assignment 3 10% Friday, March 1st OWL Assignment 3 Instructions
+Assignment 3 10% Friday, February 27th OWL Assignment 3 Instructions (Coming soon)

-Assignment 4 10% Friday, March 15th Friday, April 5th OWL Assignment 4 Instructions
+Assignment 4 10% Friday, March 27th OWL Assignment 4 Instructions (Coming soon)

-Presentation: Tool/method case study (ECE 9069 - M.Eng only) 20% Each group must email a proposal to Prof. Essex by Monday, February 27th.
+Presentation: Tool/method case study (ECE 9069 - M.Eng only) 15% Each group must email a proposal to Prof. Essex by Monday, Monday, February 9th.
 (Topics are first come, first serve).
-Remote/online Groups of 3-5 students will select and study a specific hacker/cybersecurity software tool, technique or method not previously covered in the lectures.
+Groups (sizes to be determined) will select and study a specific hacker/cybersecurity software tool, technique or method not previously covered in the lectures.
 If you can't form a group to work with, a limited number of single-person presentations will be accepted.
 The group will give a presentation of their findings to the class, and if appropriate give a demonstration of the tool/method.
 The group will also create presentation notes to accompany their talk.

-Each group will have 10 15 minutes to present.
 Each group will send their slides to the professor via email by the beginning of class on the day of your presentation.
+Presentation length to be determined.
 Presentations will be evaluated on the following criteria:

 • Background Did the presentation adequately explain (a) what the tool/method does, (b) how it does it, (c) who uses it or would want to use it and (d) why it would be useful? (e) what is the real-world impact and significance?